Are Medium and Message Inseparable?

 Clients hire agencies for only one reason, to change (or reinforce) behavior among consumers.

 Thus, the agency’s fundamental role is to solve client business problems.
-Making great TV spots and colorful ads are only a part of the needed holistic solutions.
+Making great TV spots, websites and colorful ads are only a part of the needed holistic solutions.

 So, embracing the inseparability of content and context is critical to moving above just being a creative provider to becoming the creator of client business solutions.
 This may require repurposing existing talent, adding new talent or engaging outside resources.
 And assuring that they work in harmony.
 Whatever is required to achieve holism.